Recipe Items Setup

 Things to know!

-• Sales Items are imported from your Point of Sale system and automatically added to your database.
+- Sales Items are imported from your Point of Sale system and are automatically added to your database (item name, category, and retail price).

-• A Recipe Item can be flagged to be counted in inventory, sold, and/or produced.
+- A Recipe Item can be flagged to be counted in inventory.

 Add or Edit Recipe Items:

-To add, review, edit, or delete Recipe Items, navigate to Recipes & Sales>Setup>Recipe Items.
-Upon selection, a "Setup Grid" similar to the one below will display a listing of all of your Recipe Items.
-Please note that the below Setup Grid shows recipe items that are sold and not sold:
+To add, review, edit, or delete Recipe Items, navigate to Recipes & Sales>Setup>Recipe Items on the Main Menu, or to Manage Recipe & Sales Items>Recipe Items on the Process Menu.
+Upon selection, a "Find Grid" similar to the one below will display a listing of all of your Recipe Items.

 + Add, Export, and Search Options:

-• The search option can be used to find any part of a word or date on the grid.
-Type in your search criteria to initiate the search.
+- The search option can find any part of a word or date on the grid.
+When you start typing your search criteria, the search will be initiated.

-• Magnifying Glass Only Icon: The magnifying glass at the top of each column in the above grid has a search function that enables you to search within that field.
+- Magnifying Glass Icon: The magnifying glass at the top of each column in the above grid has a search function that enables you to search within that field.
 If you hover your mouse over the magnifying class you will see options to use to refine your search.

-• All Incon: Columns that display "All" have a drop-down arrow on the right that can be used to select and filter for a specific status.
+- (All) Incon: Columns that display "All" have a drop-down arrow on the right that is used to select and filter for a specific status.
 For example, the Active column can be filtered for "Yes" items only.

 Recipe Item Setup - Initial Recipe Item Tab:

 Recipe & Sales Category: Use the search to select a Category for this Recipe Item.
 Recipe Categories are set up in Recipes & Sales>Settings> Recipe & Sales Categories.
-This is also a required field.
+Please note that for a Sales Item, the recipe category will default to the name used by your POS system.

 Batch Size: Enter the size or amount of yield from this recipe.
 For example, if the Item is a sauce then the batch size might be "5 Gallon Tub".
-Or, if the item is something you sell, it could be "One Serving".
-This is also a required field.
+Please note that for a Sales Item, the batch size will default to "One Serving".

 Parent Sales Item: If you importing modifiers from your POS and if you have built recipes for the modifiers, then the modifier recipe item can be linked to a "Parent Sales Item".
 To provide an example, let's say that one of your menu offerings is named a Traditional Breakfast and it is set up as a sales item in your POS.